chobbledotcom/vegan-prestwich/pages/index.md

 permalink: "/"
 ---

-Prestwich has a surprisingly wide choice when it comes to vegan options.
-This site details some of them.
+Prestwich has a surprisingly wide choice when it comes to vegan scran.
+This site details some of that.

 [**Own a food business?
 Click here for tips on attracting vegan customers.**](/vegan-business-advice)